-Scholastic Standard: Includes overall GPA, GPA in required social work courses, and course grades.

-- Achieve/ maintain an overall GPA of 3.0. - Successfully complete SW 595/SW 596 Foundation Field I & II and SW 695/SW 696 Advanced Field Education I & II the first time they are taken.

-Professional Values and Ethics Standard: Students demonstrate adherence to ethical, legal, and professional directives and expectations.

-- ➤ Judgment and conduct are consistent with the values and ethics of the profession as advanced in the NASW Code of Ethics, as well as with established laws, policies, and professional standards of care. - Adheres to ethical expectations and obligations in working with diverse populations, validating the dignity and worth of all people. - ➤ Demonstrates professional and academic integrity in meeting the competencies of the MSW Program and in fulfilling all program requirements.
-Students are expected to remain aware of and abide by Social Work Department and Northern Arizona University Academic and Student Conduct Policies detailed in the NAU and MSW Student Handbooks. - Respects the rights of others and upholds the ethical standards of privacy and confidentiality at all times.

-Self-Awareness Standard: Students demonstrate self-awareness through a commitment to the process of self-reflection and self-critique, assuming full responsibility for professional growth and for protecting client systems, peers, supervisors, faculty, and other relevant parties from the adverse effects of performance difficulties and unprofessional behavior.

-- Engages in self-reflection and awareness of self and their impact on interpersonal and professional relationships. - Examines and assesses the relationship between their personal values and their fit with expected professional behavior, as well as growing toward professionalism by responsibly reconciling differences, as required by the NASW Code of Ethics. - Assesses their suitability for professional practice throughout the program of study. - Acknowledges, seeks help to resolve, and ultimately resolves personal problems, psychosocial distress, legal problems, substance abuse, or mental health difficulties that interfere with judgment, academic performance, and/or interactions with client systems, peers, supervisors, faculty, and other relevant parties. - Advocates for themselves in a responsible manner. - > Prepares for supervision and other forms of professional advisement and mentorship.
+Schola grades astic Standard: Includes overall GPA, GPA in required social work courses, and course s.
+Essent ial Student Behavior: Achieve/ maintain an overall GPA of 3.0.
+Successfully complete SW 595/SW 596 Foundation Field I & II and SW 695/SW 696 Advanced Field Education I & II the first time they are taken. sional Values and Ethics Standard: Students demonstrate adherence to ethical, legal, and sional directives and expectations.
+Essent ial Student Behavior: Judgment and conduct are consistent with the values and ethics of the profession as advanced in the NASW Code of Ethics, as well as with established laws, policie professional standards of care.
+Adheres to ethical expectations and obligations in working with diverse populations, validating the dignity and worth of all people.
+Demonstrates professional and academic integrity in meeting the competencies of the N Program and in fulfilling all program requirements.
+Students are expected to remain as of and abide by Social Work Department and Northern Arizona University Academic and Student Conduct Policies detailed in the NAU and MSW Student Handbooks.
+Respects the rights of others and upholds the ethical standards of privacy and confidentiality at all times. proces awareness Standard: Students demonstrate self-awareness through a commitment to the ss of self-reflection and self-critique, assuming full responsibility for professional growth or protecting client systems, peers, supervisors, faculty, and other relevant parties from the se effects of performance difficulties and unprofessional behavior.
+Essent ial Student Behavior: Engages in self-reflection and awareness of self and their impact on interpersonal and professional relationships. П Examines and assesses the relationship between their personal values and their fit with expected professional behavior, as well as growing toward professionalism by responsibly reconciling differences, as required by the NASW Code of Ethics.
+Assesses their suitability for professional practice throughout the program of study.
+Acknowledges, seeks help to resolve, and ultimately resolves personal problems, psychosocial distress, legal problems, substance abuse, or mental health difficulties that interfere with judgment, academic performance, and/or interactions with client systems, peers, supervisors, faculty, and other relevant parties.
+Advocates for themselves in a responsible manner.
+Prepares for supervision and other forms of professional advisement and mentorship.